 Josep is an adventurer, travel and fashion photographer based in Tokyo.
 He first landed in Japan in 2009 and decided to come back a few years later.
 Every year he likes to travel to new regions of Japan, searching for the greatest adventures including climbing Mt.
 Fuji.
 As any adventurer, he dedicates time to discover and try new flavors, interacting with the locals and finding the best spots and local foods.
 Josep's is favorites are fatty tuna sushi, tonkotsu ramen, and Noto beef sirloin steak.

-Lauren is our General Manager, she is a lover of food, wine, travel, art, and LIFE!
-She has lived in Japan a long time but is still discovering new things every day.
-With experience in the restaurant business and travel writing in Japan, Lauren hopes to share her passion for Japanese food with visitors from around the globe on Arigato Japan Food Tours.
+Lauren is our General Manager and a partner in the company.
+Lauren has degrees in education and art and a background in multicultural businesses she is a lover of food, wine, travel, creative design. and LIFE!
+Lauren has worked in Tourism in Japan for the last 6 years.
+She is a long time resident here but is still discovering new things every day.
+With experience in the restaurant and wine business plus travel writing in Japan, Lauren hopes to share her passion for Japanese food with visitors from around the globe through Arigato Japan Food Tours.

 Josh first came to Japan in 1983, and lived in Sapporo for a short time.
 He has currently been living in Japan since 2005 and enjoys cooking, photography and travel, especially visiting Japanese onsen.
 Josh has lived in Hokkaido, Ibaraki, Chiba and now Tokyo, and has travelled extensively around Japan.
 Being a techie, he loves to integrate the use of technology when travelling, using his mobile phone to board trains, planes and buses.
 He also loves Japanese festivals and meeting new people.
 His favorite food in Japan is from Hokkaido and called jingiskan.
 Josh is an expert on many parts of Japanese food culture, and he loves answering questions!
 Ask away!